How long do you have to pay alimony in a short or long marriage?

 - Remarriage of the person who receives alimony, or

 In short term marriages, as we discuss below, there is usually an end date for alimony.
 In long-term marriages, it can be left open ended or there can also be an end date.

 There are numerous different ways a judgment may recite alimony terms.
 Therefore, those terms can significantly impact how long a person has to pay alimony after a divorce.

 So what is the lesson here?
 An experienced family law attorney should carefully review your divorce judgment.
 That attorney can then tell you what impact it may have on how long you have to pay alimony.

-How long do you have to pay alimony after a divorce in a short-term marriage?
+How long do you have to pay alimony in a short-term marriage?